by Tom Paradis (updated June 21, 2025 for train station pick-up, fares, phone calling, and image)

 Calling a Taxi: What to Expect

 For those with working cell phones (or access to other services), anyone can call for a taxi (+39 0577 49222) if one is not available at your current location.
 From my experience the service is quick, as they have always arrived within 5-10 minutes from within the historic center.
 For those with limited Italian language skills, however, the phone call can be daunting.
+(Also, I am learning that you may not be able to make reservations a day in advance in certain cases, so please inquire about this ahead of time.
+Also confirm if taxis are available earlier in the morning, before 7:00 a.m., though I have personally never had an issue calling for a taxi around 6:00.)
 Here is what to expect if you call:

 - A receptionist will then answer with a brief greeting in Italian.